sleeplessinc/dadu/README.md

 	<script>
 		dadu.target(drop, {

 			sent: function(xfer) {
 				// called when upload is complete
 				// arg is the xfer that just completed alert('file uploaded ok: ' + o2j(o));
 			},

 			status: function(xfers) {
 				// called every 1/4 second or so with array of xfer objects },

 			enter: function(event) {
 				// called when mouse enters the target element.
 				// so you can do some sort of highlight effect, for example },

 			leave: function(event) {
 				// called when mouse leaves the target element.
 			},
 		})
 	</script>

+Note that the Dadu() function also takes an options argument:

+	var dadu = new Dadu({
+		port: 4080		// port to expect server to be listening on - default 80 });

 ## Demo